trinodb/trino/presto-docs/src/main/sphinx/connector/hive.rst

 The columns listed in the DDL (``id`` in the above example) is ignored if ``avro_schema_url`` is specified.
 The table schema matches the schema in the Avro schema file.
 Before any read operation, the Avro schema is accessed so the query result reflects any changes in schema.
-Thus Presto takes advantage of Avro's backward compatibility abilities.
+Thus Trino takes advantage of Avro's backward compatibility abilities.

 If the schema of the table changes in the Avro schema file, the new schema can still be used to read old data.
 Newly added/renamed fields *must* have a default value in the Avro schema file.